Q. When is the application deadline?

 Q. What does the CNUP's admissions committee look for in the applications to the graduate training program?

-A. Five variables are considered in the initial evaluation.
+A. Four variables are considered in the initial evaluation.
 By far the most important is prior research experience; we generally do not consider an applicant who has not yet spent some time in a research laboratory.
-Also important are letters of reference (especially from a research mentor), statement of goals, courses and grades (especially in natural sciences), and GREs.
+Also important are letters of reference (especially from a research mentor), statement of goals, and courses and grades (especially in natural sciences).
 Promising applicants currently residing in North America are invited for an interview on campus.
 Those applicants residing outside of North America may be selected for telephone interviews.

-Q. What is the typical profile of grades and GRE scores of students accepted into the CNUP program?
+Q. What is the typical profile of grades of students accepted into the CNUP program?

-A. Our students typically have at least a QPA of 3.4 (on a 4.0 scale) and GRE scores of 160 verbal, 150 quantitative, and a 4.5 score on the analytical writing test.
+A. Our students typically have at least a QPA of 3.4 (on a 4.0 scale).

 Q. Does the CNUP have an MS program?